 The land was huge and full of beautiful fruit trees including oranges and cherries.
 It had a massive fig tree that you could sit under and eat figs until you were sick.
 They were called Regina figs as they would open up like a crown.
 The land was full of olive trees and isles and isles of grapes too.
 They lived off the land and would sell most of the local produce to local companies.
 It had trees full of almonds which we would clean as one of the photos shows.
 Firstly, they would open the thick leathery, grey, green coat called the hull and then crack open the hard woody shell called the endocarp to find your raw almond.

 A funny or not so funny story about this day was I saw Dad and his nephew Frank around the table cleaning the almonds and I asked Dad if I could go to Zia Santa's house who lived in the centre of town.
 Zia Santa was Dad's big sister and they loved each other very much.
 They looked similar and had the same wit about them.
 I had been to her house before so I wasn't scared.
 Dad said "ok, go, start walking" so I did.
 I think he was joking, but being '7', I didn't know that at the time.
 So off I went and took the shortcut through Nonna's garden.
-It was only when my Mum came looking for me that Dad had realized what he had said, but he didn't think that I would go, but he said I could.
+It was only when my Mum came looking for me that Dad had realised what he had said, but he didn't think that I would go, but he said I could.
 No one had mobile phones back then so everyone was running around trying to find me as Dad was worried something would happen to me.
 Dad and I were very close.
 I was fine and at Zia's house.

 Mum recently told me that Dad had gotten his International Driving Permit before the trip in case he was going to drive around Italy.
 She said that he never actually used it as everyone was offering to take us everywhere and anywhere we wanted to go.
 He had always kept a photo of us three in there.